gardener/gardener/docs/usage/topology_aware_routing.md

 The Gardener extensions can use this approach to make a Service they deploy topology-aware.

 Prerequisites for making a Service topology-aware:
-1. The Pods backing the Service should be spread on most of the availabel zones.
-This constraint should be ensured with appropriate scheduling constraints (Pod topology spread constraints, Pod (anti-)affinity).
+1. The Pods backing the Service should be spread on most of the available zones.
+This constraint should be ensured with appropriate scheduling constraints (topology spread constraints, (anti-)affinity).
 Enabling the feature for a Service with a single backing Pod or Pods all located in the same zone does not lead to a benefit.
 1. The component should be scaled up by `VerticalPodAutoscaler`.
-In case of an overload (a large portion of the of the traffic is originating from a given zone) the `VerticalPodAutoscaler` should provide better resource recommendations for the overloaded backing Pods.
+In case of an overload (a large portion of the of the traffic is originating from a given zone), the `VerticalPodAutoscaler` should provide better resource recommendations for the overloaded backing Pods.
 1. Consider the [`TopologyAwareHints` constraints](https://kubernetes.io/docs/concepts/services-networking/topology-aware-hints/#constraints).

 > Note: The topology-aware routing feature is considered as alpha feature.
 Use it only for evaluation purposes.